-When a damaged rack section is assessed by a qualified, professional rack engineer, it may be determined that a repair can be completed with a rack repair kit as opposed to field welding.
-That’s because, as outlined in Appendix 1 of RMI’s publication “Guideline for the Assessment and Repair or Replacement of Damaged Rack – Version 1,” there are several risks associated with field welding, including fire, potential for weld contamination and the work being performed in an improper ambient temperature, compromising the weld.
+After assessing a damaged rack section, a qualified, professional rack engineer may determine that a rack repair kit will work, as opposed to field welding.
+That’s because, as outlined in Appendix 1 of RMI’s publication “Guideline for the Assessment and Repair or Replacement of Damaged Rack – Version 1,” there are several risks associated with field welding.
+These include fire, potential for weld contamination and the work performed in an improper ambient temperature, compromising the weld.

 With those field welding risks in mind, the majority of RMI manufacturers offer “bolted” upright frame repair kits.
-These engineered kits may allow damaged sections of rack to be removed and replaced with a like-new product that has been properly designed and bolted in place, eliminating the complexities associated with a welded repair.
+These engineered kits may allow for removal of damaged sections of rack.
+Then, a properly designed, like-new product that has been properly designed and bolted in place, eliminating the complexities associated with a welded repair.

-Before undertaking a kit-based rack repair, it’s important to understand that kits are not comprised of standard, off-the shelf components.
-Instead, they must be engineered to match the configuration and loading of the existing rack at the location of the damage.
+Before undertaking a kit-based rack repair, it’s important to understand that kits do not include standard, off-the shelf components.
+Instead, an engineer designs them to match the configuration and loading of the existing rack at the location of the damage.
 Their creation takes into account all the loads being imparted upon the damaged component—not solely upon the particular member being repaired.
-Further, each load configuration must be evaluated separately, and the repair kit must be engineered to meet applicable building codes.
+Further, a separate evaluation of each load configuration is necessary.
+Also, the engineered repair kit must meet applicable building codes.

 In non-seismic areas, a properly-engineered repair kit might include: